JessyVe/FileBuddy/FrontendImplementation/readme.md

 -  Web Service Development

 ## Introduction
-There are two user interfaces planned for the interaction with the API.
 At the current moment (2020-05-17) the first protoype for the desktop application is lauchned.
 This WPF (= Windows Presentation Foundation) application provides the registeration of user, as well as Mail+Password logging and basic file sharing.

-For demo pruposes files are automatically shared with the sender.
+For demo pruposes files are automatically shared only with the sender.

 ## Basic application layout
 By design, the main window is organized into two tabs *Received*, showing all files you are able to download with double click, and *Share*, which provides a drag-and-drop function to place the files you want to share.